 Fish should never be given medications intended for human consumption.
 Though the chemical makeup may be similar between medicines, factors like dosages, solubilities, and efficacy cannot be known.

 It is true that some fish antibiotics have become difficult to find recently.
 Though you may not be able to get the antibiotics of your choice, there are many alternatives for each treatment from reputable aquariums brands like API and Seachem.
 This makes treating your fish safe, fast, and easy.

-Can Humans Take Fish Antibiotics?
+Can Humans Take Fish Meds?

 Also no!
 You should never be using an antibiotic you haven’t been personally prescribed.
 Not only does this put your own health at risk, but it can also make it difficult for other hobbyists to obtain these fish antibiotics in the future, like AAP Spectrogram.

 In case of a medical emergency, consult your primary doctor.

 It’s actually getting more challenging these days to purchase fish antibiotics as regulations get tougher from states (and the food and drug administration).
 Supplies have also gotten tighter.
 Here are a few places you can likely find the fish med you are looking for.

 Chain Pet Stores and Local Stores